arvicco/git_hub/README.txt

 == DESCRIPTION:

-git_hub is a new project that...
-FIXME (describe your package)
+git_hub is a library that wraps github API and exposes simple interface for finding, creating and managing github repositories and other resources.

 == FEATURES/PROBLEMS: